a34729t/TriangulatorSwift/README.md

 This app demonstrates how to triangulate distance between iBeacons using CoreLocation.
 I wrote it for a class I teach as part of Twitter's internal training program.

+Triangulation is not precise because you only have 4 distances you get when ranging an iBeacon (immmediate, near, far and unknown).

 ## Instructions

 Click on the bottom-left triangle icon (it should turn gray) to configure the iBeacons you have to match their real-life location, and click again on the triangle when you are done.